Demystifying Lipschitz verification: positive matrices, negative results: Demystifying the Lipschitz constant: negative results

-Next, let us consider the problem of learning an invertible linear function as a deep neural network with \emph{linear} activation function \(\sigma(x) = x\).
-This is a partly linearized \citep{nam_position_2025} model of an overparameterized deep network.
+To situate the effect of ill-conditioning in a ``spherical cow'' setting, let us consider the problem of learning an invertible linear function as a deep neural network with \emph{linear} activation function \(\sigma(x) = x\).
+While the use of linear activations can seem restrictive, linear models can be enlightening to understand overparameterized deep networks \citep{nam_position_2025}.

 Without loss of generality, the objective is to learn the identity function using the mapping

 where the parameters \(W_1, W_2, \ldots, W_L\) are square matrices.

 \begin{theorem} Consider a deep network \eqref{eq:linear-composition} with linear activations and parameter matrices constrained by \(W_L W_{L-1} \cdots W_1 = I\).
 Let \(K = \left\|W_1\right\|_2 \left\|W_2\right\|_2 \cdots \left\|W_L\right\|_2\) be the trivial Lipschitz bound.
 Then the following are equivalent: \begin{enumerate} \item \(K = 1\), i.e.~there is no conservatism in the trivial bound. \item \(W_1, W_2, \ldots, W_L\) minimize \(K\) subject to \(W_L W_{L-1} \cdots W_1 = I\). \item The condition number of each parameter matrix is 1. \end{enumerate} \end{theorem}